What happens in a Divorce?

 Which Court handles divorce?

 Divorces are heard in the Circuit Court, although custody, visitation, child support, parentage and spousal support may be resolved in the Juvenile and Domestic Relations District Court.
-Post-Divorce modifications of support, custody and visitation generally go to the Juvenile and Domestic Relations District Court.
+Requests to revise support, custody and visitation after a divorce generally go to the Juvenile and Domestic Relations District Court.

 What are the different kinds of divorce?